SegersIan/architecture-handbook/README.md

 In addition to these core expectations, there are many more and this will change as technology and scale changes.

-Note that (7) and (8) are cruccial for the ability of the architect to have effective impact and to execute change.
+Note that (7) and (8) are crucial for the ability of the architect to have effective impact and to execute change.

 ## Useful